-3.3.2 Aggregating variation across Countries
+3.3.2 Aggregating Variation Across Countries

-The PCA procedure under aggregation across countries estimates the eigenvectors - the null weights - via decomposition of the covariance matrix on the countries, instead of on the judges.
-This aggregation explains a higher proportion of the variation in the ratings, see figure 1.
-The maximum score - Jamaica; the minimum - Yemen.
+The PCA procedure under aggregation across countries estimates the eigenvectors-the null weights-via decomposition of the covariance matrix on the countries, instead of on the judges.
+This aggregation explains a higher proportion of the variation in the ratings, see Fig. 1.
+The maximum score-Jamaica; the minimum-Yemen (Fig. 2).